Meshiest/autocr/README.md

 # Auto Crunchy (autocr)

 This handy dandy tool automagically runs the [crunchy](https://github.com/Godzil/Crunchy) tool to download the shows you say you are watching on MyAnimeList!
+Also lets you browse airing shows with help from AniChart!

 ## Legal Warning

-This application is not endorsed or affliated with CrunchyRoll or MyAnimeList.
+This application is not endorsed or affliated with CrunchyRoll, MyAnimeList, or AniChart.
 The usage of this application enables episodes to be downloaded for offline convenience which may be forbidden by law in your country.
 Usage of this application may also cause a violation of the agreed Terms of Service between you and the stream provider.
 A tool is not responsible for your actions; please make an informed decision prior to using this application.

 ***ONLY* USE THIS TOOL IF YOU HAVE A *PREMIUM* CRUNCHYROLL ACCOUNT**